 - Smart Money Smart Kids: Raising the Next Generation to Win with Money, by Dave Ramsey and Rachel Cruze

-Another excellent teaching tool is something that your clients most likely have at home: board games.
+Another great teaching tool is something that your clients likely have at home: board games.
+Two classic games that offer abundant learning opportunities are:

 Monopoly.
 Earning money, saving and spending, capital budgeting, risk and reward, expenses, and even taxes—Monopoly covers it all.
 Plus, new editions of the game translate financial lessons to today’s world.

 The Game of Life.
-In this classic game, players make life decisions that are tied to financial outcomes.
-Kids must choose a career (e.g., video game designer, secret agent), decide whether to buy/sell a house, and make other life decisions to see which ones produce the most wealth at the game’s end.
-I can’t think of a better financial teaching tool disguised as a game!
-(It also comes in a junior edition for younger players.)
+In this game, players make life decisions that are tied to financial outcomes.
+Kids must choose a career (e.g., video game designer, secret agent), decide whether to buy or sell a house, and make other life decisions to see which ones produce the most wealth at the game’s end.

 Last but not least, the Internet is perhaps the biggest educational tool of our time.
-One of the best sites for teaching kids about money is Monetta, which offers interactive educational games (e.g., Math Balloons, Financial Soccer, Road Trip to Savings) that balance investing, learning, and fun.
-The site also features a quarterly newsletter for kids and a financial education kit, including a money-themed activity book, a savings bank, and other educational materials.
+One of the best sites for teaching kids about money is Monetta, which offers interactive educational games (e.g., Math Madness, Financial Soccer) that balance investing, learning, and fun.
+The site also features a quarterly newsletter for kids and online quizzes.

 - The Mint, a comprehensive money education site that includes sections for kids, teens, parents, and teachers.
 Launched in 1997, it helps users manage their money with the goal of securing a sound financial future.

 - The Centsables, a financial literacy program for children that uses superheroes to make learning more fun.
-It features online games, a library of comic books, and a section for parents with tips for starting financial literacy at home.
+It features online games, a library of comic books, and a section for parents with tips for focusing on financial literacy at home.

 - Quest to Clean Up, an app that encourages careful spending, teaching kids the value of saving their money for items they really want.